YouTube is having a child exploitation crisis bubble up again

 “In the last 48 hours, beyond our normal protections we’ve disabled comments on tens of millions of videos,” said youtube in their comment.
 “We’ve also terminated over 400 channels for the comments they left on videos and reported illegal comments to law enforcement,” they continued.

-Amongst the few videos that discussed Pedophilia, we came across this TED Talk trying to get people mature about the worldwide spreading children danger.
-However, in a peculiar way to do so, Madeleine kind of passed the point of Pedophilia as a disease and seemed like she’s arguing people to accept pedophilia and act normal about it.
+Amongst the few videos that discussed Pedophilia, we came across this TED Talk trying to get people to mature with regards to how they think about Pedophilia.
+Madeleine floated the point that Pedophilia is a disease and seemed like she was arguing that people should accept pedophilia and seemed to be attempting to normalize it.

 Has YouTube Acted Upon This?

 Well, this wasn’t the first time YouTube falls under child exploitation issues.
-The platform has been accused back in 2017 when a punch of suggestive videos was found on the platform.
+The platform was accused back in 2017 when a bunch of suggestive videos were found on the platform.
 At that time, YouTube updated its kids’ app and added new constraint policies to end the matter.

-This year, after hundreds of pedophile comments found on scantily-clad children videos, many advertisers whose brand names appeared on this type of content has pulled their ads from YouTube.
+This year, after thousands and thousands of pedophile comments were found on scantily-clad children videos, many advertisers whose brand names appeared on this type of content pulled their ads from YouTube.

-Presumably, right after brands boycotted YouTube advertising, Google’s fortune distinctly drops.
-As a consequence, YouTube initiated a 10K viewer requirement from creators to start earning ad revenue.
+Presumably, right after brands boycotted YouTube advertising, YouTube moved into action and initiated a 10K viewer requirement from creators to start earning ad revenue.

-Also increased its human and algorithm detecting of possibly extremist content.
-Started blocking comments over hundreds of videos when pedophiles comments were found and tagged potentially adult videos in intent to make them harder to find.
+Also they increased their human workforce as well as updating their algorithms detecting possibly extremist content.
+Started blocking comments across thousands of videos where pedophiles comments were found and tagged potentially adult videos attempting to make them harder to find.